ovh/lxd-puppet-module/README.md

 # Overview
-Manages the state of LXD on the host including basic LXD daemon configuration, containers, profiles, storage pools.
+This is a Puppet Module which manages the state of LXD on the host including basic LXD daemon configuration, containers, profiles, storage pools.

 # Module Description
 This module installs LXD and is able to manage container states as well as most of container related configuration.